Assessing signal cross talk between extreme-mass-ratio inspirals and Galactic binaries in LISA data: Model

 \item ``Full-Galaxy'' run.
 As described above, we add EMRI signal into Sangria dataset after removing the GW signals from the merging MBHBs.
 We keep all $\approx 30$ mln GBs, so the data contains instrumental noise, a population of GBs and one EMRI signal.
 We will infer the parameters of EMRI using parallel tempering MCMC seeded at the true parameters.
 The main purpose is to obtain the posterior on the EMRI parameters in the presence of a Galactic population.

 \item ``Foreground GBs'' run.
 We investigate separately the effect of resolvable and unresolved components of Galactic population on EMRI inference.
 In this part, we remove all resolvable GBs and repeat the previous investigation on the data that contains instrumental noise, unresolved (stochastic) GB foreground, and one EMRI signal.
+This approach reflects the current strategy of the global-fit framework, where the EMRI detection module operates on data cleaned of detected MBHBs and GBs (see~\cite{Deng:2025wgk} for the description of modules).

 \item ``Resolvable GBs'' run.
 Next, we construct the data \emph{only} from resolvable GBs and perform an EMRI inference.
 Here, we investigate the possibility of a false EMRI detection conspired by superposition of strong signals from GBs.
 We run three independent chains seeded at three different locations in the parameter space.
 One chain is seeded at the parameters of the reference EMRI signal.